 Jorion taught social anthropology at the universities of Brussels (1977/79), Cambridge (1979/84), and at the University of California at Irvine where he was Regents Lecturer (1997), and at Paris VIII (1985/86) where he taught psychoanalysis.
-He solved at this time, in collaboration with Sir Edmund Leach and two mathematicians (Elaine Lally and Gisèle De Meur), two enigmas in kinship algebra: the cases of the Pende of Kasai (DRC) and the Australian Murngin.
+He solved at that time, in collaboration with Sir Edmund Leach and two mathematicians (Elaine Lally and Gisèle De Meur), two enigmas in kinship algebra: the cases of the Pende of Kasai (DRC) and of the Australian Murngin.